Angelina Jolie: Public image

 As the daughter of actor Jon Voight, Jolie appeared in the media from an early age.
-Early in her own career, she earned a reputation as a "wild child", which contributed to her success in the late 1990s and early 2000s.
+Early in her own career, she gained a reputation as a "wild child", which contributed to her success in the late 1990s and early 2000s.
 Celebrity profiles routinely covered her fascination with blood and knives, experiences with drugs, and her sex life, particularly her bisexuality and interest in sadomasochism.
 In 2000, when asked about her outspokenness, she stated: "I say things that other people might go through.
 That's what artists should do—throw things out there and not be perfect and not have answers for anything and see if people understand."
 Another contributing factor to her controversial image were tabloid rumors of incest that emerged when Jolie, upon winning her Oscar for Girl, Interrupted, kissed her brother on the lips and said, "I'm so in love with my brother right now."
-She dismissed the rumors, saying, "It was disappointing that something so beautiful and pure could be turned into a circus," and explained that, as children of divorced parents, she and James relied on one another for emotional support.
+She dismissed the speculation by explaining that, as children of divorce, she and James relied on one another for emotional support, and added, "It was disappointing that something so beautiful and pure could be turned into a circus."